cuba-platform/sample-ui-test/README.md

 - Create a new user in the system
    - Example of the UserBrowser and UserEdit classes as an abstractions of the User Browser and User Edit screens

+To start application with Gradle, run the following tasks in the terminal:

+    gradle setupTomcat deploy createDb start

+To start the application from Studio, click the *(Re)start* button.

-In order to run tests, start the application server and do the following:
+In order to run tests, do the following:

 - to run the simple test or the test class you need to edit standard test configuration for the test project in IntelliJ.
 To do so, click the